Quantum-Enhanced Convergence of Physics-Informed Neural Networks

-{\itshape Methods}--- Two adaptations are made for the training of all PINNs in comparison to standard regression tasks.
-First, since training data, called collocation points, can be sampled easily, the training data set is resampled whenever
+Two adaptations are made for the training of all PINNs in comparison to standard regression tasks.
+First, since training data can easily be sampled, the training data set is resampled whenever

 where $\mathcal{L}^{train}$ is the loss for seen, and $\mathcal{L}^{validation}$ for unseen data.
-This prevents the PINN from overfitting and therefore enables investigating the full potential of each network (see Fig.~\ref{fig:methods} (a) in the Supplemental Material \cite{supp_mat}).
-Second, there is no unambiguous choice for the training weights in Eq. (\ref{eq:pinn_loss}).
-As it turns out, most ratios of weights eventually result in the same performance, as visualized in Fig.~\ref{fig:methods} (b) in the Supplemental Material \cite{supp_mat}.
+This prevents the PINNs from overfitting and therefore enables investigating the full potential of each network (see Fig.~\ref{fig:methods} (a) in the Supplemental Material ).
+Second, there is no unambiguous choice for the training weights in Eq. (\ref{eq:pinn_loss}) as they depend on the network and task.
+As it turns out, most ratios of weights eventually result in the same performance(see Fig.~\ref{fig:methods} (b) in the Supplemental Material ).
 However, a suitable choice of weights increases the convergence rate and therefore decreases the number of necessary training epochs.
+Although optimal weights could be tuned based on trained networks and known exact solutions, this not practicable in a real application.
 To avoid tuning the ratio before every training, an adaptive weighting strategy \cite{adaptiveWeights} is used.
-This leads to results similar to those obtained with optimized weighting and, more importantly, the results are independent of the choice of weights, minimizing the dependence on boundary conditions and PDE.
+This leads to performances similar to those obtained with optimized weighting and, more importantly, the performances are independent of the choice of weights, minimizing the dependence on boundary conditions and PDE.

 Incorporating the two algorithms in the training process enables reaching the full potential of the trained network as efficiently as possible.